- About Bard

 Live Arts Bard Presents False Peach With Acclaimed Director Annie Dorsen and Obie-Winning Actor Scott Shepherd, September 13

-ANNANDALE-ON-HUDSON, N.Y.—Live Arts Bard presents False Peach, a work-in-progress presentation with acclaimed director Annie Dorsen and Obie-winning actor Scott Shepherd on Thursday, September 13, at 7:30 p.m. in Theater Two of the Richard B. Fisher Center for the Performing Arts.
+ANNANDALE-ON-HUDSON, N.Y.—Live Arts Bard presents False Peach, a work-in-progress presentation with acclaimed director Annie Dorsen and Obie-winning actor Scott Shepherd on Thursday, September 13, at 7:30 p.m. in LUMA Theater of the Richard B. Fisher Center for the Performing Arts.
 This event is free and open to the public.

 Director Annie Dorsen (Passing Strange on Broadway) and performer Scott Shepherd (of the Wooster Group) are collaborating with an international team of designers and computer programmers to create False Peach, an increasingly elaborate dialogue between man and computer based on Hamlet.
 Dorsen, Shepherd, and their collaborators will be in residence at Live Arts Bard for three weeks in September.